English

 Region: Ontario Answer # 294

 After an invention has been patented, it can be marked as “patented.”
-You do not have to mark a patented invention in Canada, but it is usually a good idea to do so because it lets people know that they cannot legally manufacture, sell, or use the patented invention without your permission.
+You do not have to mark a patented invention in Canada, but it is usually a good idea to do so because it lets people know they cannot legally manufacture, sell, or use the patented invention without your permission.

 ‘Patent pending’ markings

+Click here to find a patent agent from the Canadian College of Patent Agents and Trademark Agents.
 For more information about patents, refer to the Canadian Intellectual Property Office.

 You now have 3 options: